 All undated subordinated liabilities are repayable at the option of Barclays Bank PLC generally in whole at the initial call date and on any subsequent coupon or interest payment date or in the case of the 6.125% Undated Notes on any fifth anniversary after the initial call date.
-In addition, each issue of undated subordinated liabilities is repayable, at the option of Barclays Bank PLC, in whole for certain tax reasons, either at any time, or on an interest a Instrument values are disclosed to the nearest million.
+In addition, each issue of undated subordinated liabilities is repayable, at the option of Barclays Bank PLC, in whole for certain tax reasons, either at any time, or on an interest payment date.

-payment date.
 There are no events of default except non-payment of principal or mandatory interest.
-Any repayments require the prior consent of the
+Any repayments require the prior consent of the PRA.